Limpowitch/M7011E-Webapp-Project/README.md

 - (There's an additional fourth service Search_service, but it's not used)

 As of now the website only works for Windows because of how filepaths are handled by NPM.
+## Setting up the .env file
+To run this project locally, you will need the .env file containing the necessary environment variables.
+This file will need to be placed in the root directory of each microservice, at the same level as 'manage.py'.
+To clarify: 'frontend_service/.env' would be correctly placed.
+## Setting up each microservice
 In order to get the website to run, the following commands needs to be run in a a terminal for each service:

 - Frontend_service